SamSeabourn/Project03_demoGB/README.md

 [https://demomygb.herokuapp.com/](https://demomygb.herokuapp.com/)

 ### **Potential Updates.**
-- Would like to implement JWT and OAuth
+- Would like to implement JWT and OAuth.
+Currenlty running sessions.
 - Get Stripe payments working would be a huge plus
 - Deploy to custom domain name
 - Get a small user base working with a few users sharing